pingcap/docs/clinic/clinic-user-guide-for-tiup.md

     Clinic is currently in the Beta version, and external users cannot visit the data access link.
 Only authorized PingCAP technical support staff can access the link and view the data.

-3. How long will the data uploaded to the Clinic Server be kept?
+3. How long will the uploaded data uploaded be kept on the Clinic Server?

     After a technical support case is closed, PingCAP permanently deletes or anonymizes the corresponding data within 90 days.